 - interact with and serve clients.

 J.P.
-Morgan, for instance, explains on its corporate website that its ‘values are reflected in the way that we conduct our business and in the results that we consistently achieve for our clients’.
+Morgan, for instance, has previously explained on its corporate website that its ‘values are reflected in the way that we conduct our business and in the results that we consistently achieve for our clients’.

 Banking and investment values and culture